 Learn what causes this common squat problem and how to fix it.

 The squat is a fundamental exercise for building strength in your lower body.
 It’s ubiquitous in training programs because it works the glutes, quads, and core, and develops power.
 Although the movement seems simple, nailing the perfect squat form can be tricky.
 One thing to look out for?
-Butt wink.
-It’s a funny-sounding—but common—mistake when squatting.
-Learning how to prevent it can spare you from help you get stronger faster and spare you from a lower back injury.
+A butt wink during your squat.
+It’s a funny-sounding—but common—mistake.
+Learning how to prevent it can help you get stronger faster and spare you from a lower back injury.

 Here, Tim Landicho, a certified strength and conditioning specialist and Tonal coach, breaks down the biomechanics of a butt wink and how you can avoid it.

 Butt wink occurs when the pelvis tucks underneath your body at the bottom of a squat, causing rounding in the lumbar spine (lower back).
 Despite the cheeky name, this common mistake is not something you want to see when you’re lifting.
 Squats should be performed with a neutral spine, not with hips scooped under, as seen in butt wink.
 Rounding through the spine could potentially lead to back pain.
 You also won’t be able to lift as much weight without proper form.

 If you’re not sure whether you’re butt winking in your squat, try filming yourself from the side or asking someone to watch your form.

 What Causes Butt Wink During a Squat?

 According to Landicho, the two most common causes of butt wink are limited mobility (typically in the hips or ankles) and lack of motor control, which causes instability.
 The latter is more common among beginners who are still learning how to squat properly.
 Determining which issue is causing your butt wink is the first step to fixing it.